 - Sign up for HARO (Help a Reporter Out), a service that connects journalists with subject matter experts.
 Depending on your field(s), you will have the opportunity to serve as a source for articles in large publications.
 In turn, you can use those articles as evidence if you pitch articles to other editors.

 - Set up a website where you can develop your book and author platform.
 Disseminate information and develop a contact list of people who you think would like to know when the book is published.
-Again, I recommend ReclaimHosting.
+I recommend Reclaimhosting, which was designed for higher education.

 How to Generate Public Interest Right Before and After your Academic Book’s Publication